mccornet/pl-900/01 - Introduction.md

 ### Four key products

-**Power Apps** provides a rapid low code development environment for building custom apps for business needs.
+**Power Apps** provides a rapid ***low code development environment*** for building custom apps for business needs.
 Power Apps enables the creation of web and mobile applications that run on all devices.
 Power Apps eases users into app development with a simple interface so that every business user or pro developer can build custom apps.

-**Power Automate** lets users create automated workflows between applications and services.
+**Power Automate** lets users create ***automated workflows between applications and services***.
 It helps automate repetitive business processes such as communication, data collections, and decision approvals.

-**Power BI** (Business Intelligence) is a business analytics service that delivers insights for analyzing data.
+**Power BI** (Business Intelligence) is a business analytics service that delivers insights for ***analyzing data***.
 It can share those insights through data visualizations which make up reports and dashboards to enable fast, informed decisions.

-**Power Virtual Agents** enables anyone to create powerful chatbots using a guided, no-code graphical interface, without the need for data scientists or developers.
+**Power Virtual Agents** enables anyone to create powerful ***chatbots*** using a guided, no-code graphical interface, without the need for data scientists or developers.
 Users can enable chatbots to perform an action by simply calling a Power Automate flow.
 Flows help users automate activities or call back end systems.
 Users can utilize existing flows that have been created in their Power Apps environment or they can create a flow within Power Virtual Agents authoring canvas.

 ### Other Features

 Among the programs listed above, there are cross cutting features which enable Microsoft Power Platform to be leveraged to its full potential.
 Some of these are:

-**AI Builder** lets users and developers add AI capabilities to the workflows and Power Apps they create and use.
-AI Builder is a turnkey solution that allows you to easily add intelligence to your workflows and apps and prto help improve business performance without writing code.
+**AI Builder** lets users and developers add ***AI capabilities to the workflows and Power Apps*** they create and use.
+AI Builder is a turnkey solution that allows you to easily add intelligence to your workflows and apps and improve business performance without writing code.

-**Microsoft Dataverse** is a scalable data service and app platform which lets users securely store and manage data from multiple sources and integrate that data in business applications using a common data model to ensure ease and consistency to users.
+**Microsoft Dataverse** is a scalable data service and app platform which lets users securely ***store and manage data*** from multiple sources and integrate that data in business applications using a common data model to ensure ease and consistency to users.

-**Connectors** enable you to connect apps, data, and devices in the cloud.
+**Connectors** enable you to ***connect apps, data, and devices in the cloud***.
 Consider connectors the bridge across which information and commands travel.

 ## Data Connectors